-Watching a blimp soar overhead — whether operated by the military or a corporation — can be an awe-inspiring site.
+Watching a blimp soar overhead — whether operated by the military or a corporation — can be an awe-inspiring sight.
 After all, the airships contain enough helium to fill more than three-quarter million balloons.
 But, that doesn’t actually make them all that lightweight.

 So, how does a crew secure a 10-ton airship filled with 200,000 cubic feet of helium once it lands?
 With a fast-moving crew, strong ropes and heavy-duty anchors.
 But how the crew secures the ropes and anchors can vary.